Protecting your name and reputation from the multitude of claims faced by today's professionals.

 Heyl Royster also has a long history of representing attorneys before the Attorney Registration and Disciplinary Commission of the Illinois Supreme Court.
 Our approach is simple; we treat every one of these matters as the most important matter we will ever handle.
 For more than six decades, the firm has defended attorneys in many significant matters, from service of process to final remand, resulting in Illinois Supreme Court decisions beneficially affecting the climate for practicing law in cases such as Cripe v.
 Leiter, 175 Ill.
 2d 525 (1997), McLane v.
 Russell, 131 Ill.
 2d 509 (1989), and York v.
 Stiefel, 99 Ill.
 2d 312 (1983).

 Few things are as precious as your reputation.
 We understand that and painstakingly prepare the defense of such claims for a successful outcome.
-Heyl Royster has the legal expertise, staff, and resources to successfully handle complicated and voluminous accountant malpractice cases.
-Our Real Estate Practice Group also provides excellent technical support for our Professional Liability litigators handling real estate claims.
+Heyl Royster has the legal expertise, staff, and resources to handle complicated malpractice cases successfully, partnering with our Real Estate Practice for timely and pertinent technical support and offering skillful readiness to your case.

 Design Malpractice Litigation